1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

     Means, that area sticks into the heatbreak where then the PTFE tube hits the end of the nozzle.

     So *imho* this is the only difference and I don't see a reason yet why this heatbreak shouldn't work with regular Volcano nozzles like it works with regular V5 nozzles at the beforementioned Kobra Go.

+    *Attention:*
+    You'd have to cut a new and **longer** piece of PTFE tube for the inliner if trying this, as the Volcano nozzle won't slip into the beatbreak and therefore the PTFE inliner needs to be longer!

     *I have to verify this though, so until now it's just an assumption!*

 ??? info "Spare Part Heatbreak"